Head-to-Head Comparison

 Limitations

-- –Networking features may be distracting for clinical use
+- –Networking-heavy interface can be distracting for clinical use

 - –Revenue model relies on pharmaceutical and health system advertising